1988–89 in English football: Diary of the season

 14 March 1989 – Manchester City, pushing for promotion from the Second Division, pay £600,000 for Luton Town midfielder David Oldfield.

 15 March 1989 – Southampton sign 18-year-old defender Jason Dodd from Conference side Bath City for £50,000.

 18 March 1989 – Brentford's FA Cup dream ends in the quarter-finals when they lose 4–0 to Liverpool at Anfield.
 Nottingham Forest defeat Manchester United 1–0 at Old Trafford.
 West Ham United and Norwich City draw 0–0 at Upton Park.

 19 March 1989 – Wimbledon's defence of the FA Cup ends in a 1–0 defeat to Everton at Goodison Park.

 21 March 1989 – Fourth Division strugglers Stockport County sack player-manager Asa Hartford and replace him with Rochdale manager Danny Bergera.

-22 March 1989 – Norwich City move closer to their first-ever FA Cup final by defeating West Ham United 3–1 in the quarter-final replay at Carrow Road. while Southampton pay a club record £700,000 for Portsmouth midfielder Barry Horne.
+22 March 1989 – Norwich City move closer to their first FA Cup final by defeating West Ham United 3–1 in the quarter-final replay at Carrow Road. while Southampton pay a club record £700,000 for Portsmouth midfielder Barry Horne.
 West Ham United also break their transfer fee record by paying £1.1million to bring striker Frank McAvennie back to the club after 18 months at Celtic.

 23 March 1989 – Gordon Strachan leaves Manchester United after nearly five years to join Leeds United for £300,000.
 Trevor Francis bolsters the Queens Park Rangers midfield with a £350,000 move for Brentford's Andy Sinton.

 27 March 1989 – Referee Kelvin Morton awards five penalties in just 27 minutes during the Crystal Palace versus Brighton & Hove Albion match.
 Crystal Palace miss three of their four penalties, while Brighton score from their only penalty.
 Palace eventually win the match 2–1.

 31 March 1989 – Arsenal remain top of the league, three points ahead of Norwich City, while Liverpool, who won six League games this month, have moved into third place with a game in hand and a five-point deficit behind the leaders.
 West Ham United occupy bottom place with 22 points from 27 games, but Newcastle United are now just one point adrift of safety.
 Southampton have slipped into the bottom three.
 Chelsea have returned to the top of the Second Division, exchanging places with Manchester City, while the play-off zone is occupied by West Bromwich Albion, Blackburn Rovers, Ipswich Town and AFC Bournemouth.

-4 April 1989 – Liverpool play Scottish champions Celtic in the last ever Dubai Champions Cup, an unofficial 'British Championship'.
+4 April 1989 – Liverpool play Scottish champions Celtic in the last Dubai Champions Cup, an unofficial "British Championship".
 John Aldridge scores for Liverpool to equalise a Mark McGhee goal for Celtic, and the game finishes 1–1.
 Liverpool lose 4–2 on penalty kicks.

 5 April 1989 – Newport County lose a final appeal against their closure in the High Court more than a month ago; they are expelled from the GM Vauxhall Conference and their record for the season is expunged.

 9 April 1989 – Nottingham Forest win the League Cup with a 3–1 win over holders Luton Town in the final at Wembley.